-Report Claiming Clean Combustion Technologies Don’t work.
-We need emissions controls and fleet electrification strategies now.
-It works yet WE KNOW ONLY That’s because emissions controls and fleet electrification Cut Harmful Emissions by 90 Percent
+Let’s talk fleet emissions controls and fleet electrification strategies now!
+Report Claiming Clean Combustion Technologies IS Silly.
+Why?
+Because it Don’t work.
+We need fleet emissions controls and fleet electrification strategies now.
+It’ll work s yet WE KNOW ONLY That’s because fleet emissions controls and fleet electrification Cut Harmful Emissions by 90 Percent

 Furthermore, the report is about the future of transportation-related air pollution in the Houston region.
 It demonstrating the significant air quality and public health benefits.
 Benefits of cleaning up emissions from the transportation sector.